Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Model and Main Results

 \begin{definition}[Flipping Times] Every time a particle is labeled p-stable, a new independent random variable with distribution $F$, denoted as its \textit{flipping time}, is assigned to it.
 We assume that $F$ satisfies the following properties:

-The particle then waits for the amount of its last flipping time, and then flips its state, if and only if the particle has remained p-stable since the assignment of this flipping time. \end{definition}
+The particle then waits for the amount of its last flipping time, and then flips its state, if it has remained p-stable since the assignment of this flipping time. \end{definition}

 \begin{remark} Two observations are in order.
 First, for $\tau< 1/2$, a particle that is unstable is also p-stable, however, this is not the case for $\tau>1/2$.
 Second, when $F$ is exponential, the process dynamics are equivalent to a discrete-time model where at each discrete time step one p-stable particle is chosen uniformly at random and its state is flipped. \end{remark}